thyagomota/aws-labs/lab-008/README.md

 [![play button](../images/play.png)](https://youtu.be/erKmAX9E6dI)

 ## Test and Validation
 Copy the public address of the load balancer and see if you can access the web server that is running on the EC2 instance that was auto-launched by the auto scaling service.

+## Challenge
+Modify this lab to use only one Nat gateway instead of two.
+Also, start the auto scaling group with two instances instead of only one.